quantiacs/documentation/en/source/theory/theoretical_basis.md

     the person from whom they were borrowed.

--   The potential losses in a short sale can be endless, because theoretically the maximum price of shares is unlimited.
-On the other hand, the share price will not fall below zero, so the maximum profit is limited.
+-   The potential losses in a short sale can be endless, because theoretically the maximum price of a stock is unlimited.
+On the other hand, the stock price will not fall below zero, so the maximum profit is limited.

 -   Even if the estimate is correct, the moment may be inappropriate.
 It